 All you need to do is hold the tungsten tip close enough to the base metal for the current to jump the gap and press the foot pedal.

-High-frequency start is superior to scratch start because the tungsten never touches the workpiece.
+The high-frequency start is superior to scratch start because the tungsten never touches the workpiece, totally avoiding weld contamination.
 Also, the formed arc is more stable and easier to control, making welding easier.